kamalsacranie/fake-news/README.md

 anywhere in the project directory.
 This will automatically seed the database.
-If you want to run the server locally, you simply need to run `npm run start` which will run the server on at the url `localhost:9090`.
+If you want to run the server locally, you simply need to run `npm run start` which will run the server on at the URL `localhost:9090`.

 ## Environment setup